UCU Hertfordshire Home

 Meanwhile, at last report, the University had cash and short-term deposits of £139.4 million.

-Sign the petition against 50% increase in parking charges:
+The petition against 50% increase in parking charges tops 1000 signatures – add yours:

 Sign the petition: scan the QR code below, or visit bit.ly/442UQuq